michaelwenk/sherlock/README.md

 # Sherlock
 Web services for Computer-Assisted Structure Elucidation (CASE).

-The [graphical user interface](https://github.com/michaelwenk/sherlock-frontend) is available as well.
+A [graphical user interface](https://github.com/michaelwenk/sherlock-frontend) and [publication](https://doi.org/10.3390/molecules28031448) are available.

 ## Core  Features
 - Dereplication
 - Elucidation
 - Retrieval of previously generated results

-The dereplication is done by searching for hits in NMRShiftDB.
+The dereplication, chemical shift prediction and statistical detection of structural constraints are enabled by using entries from NMRShiftDB and COCONUT containing structural and spectral properties.
+Spectra in use are both experimental and predicted.

+[casekit](https://github.com/michaelwenk/casekit) serves as computational library within Sherlock.

-PyLSD is used for structure generation.
+[PyLSD](https://github.com/nuzillard/PyLSD) is used for structure generation.
 <!---
 See [Dependencies](#dependencies) section.
 -->